Cat eating from metal bowl

 This diet has not been fully evaluated for long-term use in cats that are not hyperthyroid so the manufacturer recommends against its use in normal cats.

-None of the hyperthyroid cats tested become hypothyroid after eating this diet.
+None of the hyperthyroid cats tested became hypothyroid after eating this diet.
 In fact, hyperthyroid cats fed diets vastly more restrictive on iodine than this still did not become hypothyroid.

 What Kind of Follow-Up Testing is Appropriate for a Cat on this Diet?

-The manufacturer suggests taking a week to transition the cat from his normal food to this one not because of the iodine issue but because it is always a good idea to avoid an abrupt food change.
-After the transition is complete, the manufacturer recommends a thyroid level, kidney parameters, a recheck exam and a urine specific gravity (test for urine concentration) after 4 weeks and after 8 weeks on the diet.
-If your cat is still not showing a normal thyroid level in 8 weeks, it is worth going out to 12 weeks and evaluating one more time.
-After your cat has achieved a normal thyroid level, an exam and blood work should be performed every 6 months.
+The manufacturer suggests taking a week to transition the cat from his normal food to this one, not because of the iodine issue but because it is always a good idea to avoid an abrupt food change.
+After the transition is complete, Hills recommends a thyroid level, kidney parameters, a recheck exam, and a urine specific gravity (test for urine concentration) after four weeks and again after eight weeks on Y/d diet .
+If your cat is still not showing a normal thyroid level in eight weeks, it is worth going out to 12 weeks and evaluating one more time.
+After your cat has achieved a normal thyroid level, an exam and blood work should be performed every six months.

-In cats with concurrent kidney disease, lab work is recommended after 2 weeks, 4 weeks, and 8 weeks on the diet and then every 3 to 4 months thereafter.
+In cats with concurrent kidney disease, lab work is recommended after two weeks, four weeks, and eight weeks on the diet and then every three to four months thereafter.

 What about Switching a Cat on Methimazole Over to the Diet?